ethersphere/swarm-guide/contents/gettingstarted.rst

 https://gist.github.com/homotopycolimit/db446fa3269a199762e67b2ca037dbeb

-The cluster functions as a free-to-use public access gateway to the Swarm, without the need to run a local node.
-To download data through the gateway use the ``https://swarm-gateways.net/bzz:/<address>/`` url.
+The cluster functions as a free-to-use public access gateway to Swarm, without the need to run a local node.
+To download data through the gateway use the ``https://swarm-gateways.net/bzz:/<address>/`` URL.